pahuber/PHRINGE/README.md

 [black]: https://github.com/psf/black

+`PHRINGE` is a **PH**otoelectron generato**R** for null**ING** int**E**rferometers used to generate
-`PHRINGE` is a synthetic **PH**oton count data generator for null**ING** int**E**rferometers.
-It can simulate the observation of an exoplanetary system with a space-based nulling interferometer and generate realistic data in terms of photon counts as a function of wavelength/spectral channel and time, considering both astrophysical and instrumental noise sources.
+synthetic data for space-based nulling interferometers.
+It can simulate the observation of an exoplanetary system and generate realistic data in terms of photonelectron counts as a function of wavelength and time, considering both astrophysical and instrumental noise sources.

 ## Documentation